SunDwarf/Nebula/README.md

 ## Nebula - An Alternative Init System

 *Nebula* is an alternative PID 1 daemon inspired by the likes of sysvinit.
-It is written in Python 3 and is designed with a single-file architecture in mind.
+It is written in Python 3 and is designed with a "safe" architecture in mind - a central process, with scripts spawned off.

 ###_**DISCLAIMER: THIS IS FOR FUN ONLY.
 DO NOT USE THIS ANYWHERE WHERE YOUR SYSTEM MATTERS, AS IT WILL CRASH AND BURN HORRIFICALLY.**_